A Finite Element-Inspired Hypergraph Neural Network: Application to Fluid Dynamics Simulations: Conclusion

-It should be mentioned again that the current model only takes inspiration from the graph connectivity of the finite element method during the assembly process of the local stiffness matrices and load vectors.
-However, it remains untouched whether it be possible to construct a network architecture that is strictly a neural network version of the finite element method, which requires a step further from this work and the work by Lienen and G\"{u}nnemann \cite{lienen2022learning} appears to be in that direction.
-This possibility will be investigated further in our future work.
+It should be mentioned again that we took inspiration from the graph connectivity of the finite element method as well as the calculation process of the local stiffness matrices and load vectors.
+However, it remains untouched whether it is possible to construct a network architecture that is strictly a neural network version of the finite element method, which requires a step further from this work.
+This possibility will be further investigated in our future work.